nk88-coder/PRODIGY_GA_01/README.md

 # PRODIGY_GA_02
-# 🧠 GPT-2 LoRA Chatbot Finetuner
+# 🧠 GPT-2 Chatbot Finetuner (No LoRA)

-This is a **plug-and-play Python script** to finetune GPT-2 using your own chatbot-style data (like user-bot messages) with **LoRA (Low-Rank Adaptation)** for fast and memory-efficient training.
-Built for internships, GenAI projects, or just flexing your AI skills 💻🔥
+This is a **plug-and-play Python script** to finetune GPT-2 using your own chatbot-style data (like user-bot messages).
+Designed for internships, GenAI projects, or to show off your AI game 💬⚡

 ---